apache/spark/dev/provider_packages/README.md

 The index.rst is updated automatically in the `docs/apache-airflow-providers-<provider>` folder

 You can run the script with multiple package names if you want to prepare several packages at the same time.
+By default, the command runs in interactive mode when you can decide one-by-one whether the package documentation should be prepared or not.

 As soon as you are satisfied with the release notes generated you can commit generated changes/new files to the repository.